 Our non-employee directors, or Outside Directors, receive \$25,000 per annum, paid in equal quarterly installments, as well as reimbursement for expenses incurred in connection with attending board and committee meetings.
+Beginning in 2005, Outside Directors will receive \$35,000 per year with the Chairman of the Audit Committee receiving an additional \$5,000.
 Under the Company's 2001 Stock Option Plan, or the 2001 Plan, each Outside Director is automatically granted a non-qualified option to purchase 32,000 shares of Common Stock upon the date on which such person first becomes a director with an exercise price equal to the fair market value of the Company's Common Stock as of the date of grant, also called the Initial Option.
 Thereafter, each Outside Director is automatically granted a non-qualified option to purchase 8,000 shares under the 2001 Plan on the date of each Annual Meeting of Stockholders, or the Subsequent Option, provided such director is re-elected and provided he or she has served as a director for at least six months as of such date.
 Initial Options granted under the 2001 Plan vest as to one-fourth (1/4th) of the shares on each anniversary date of grant over a period of four years so long as the optionee remains a director of the Company.
 Subsequent Options begin to vest at the rate of 12.5% per month following the date of grant so long as the optionee remains a director of the Company.
 Non-employee directors are also eligible to receive additional stock option grants.
-In January 2004, the Board of Directors granted each Outside Director a non-qualified stock option to purchase an additional 2,000 shares of the Company's Common Stock with an exercise price equal to the fair market value of the Company's Common Stock on the date of grant that vest monthly over a period of one year starting in January 2004.
+In January 2005, the Board of Directors granted to each of Mr. Logan, Dr. Shortliffe and Mr. Strachan a non-qualified stock option to purchase an additional 2,000 shares of the Company's Common Stock with an exercise price equal to the fair market value of the Company's Common Stock on the date of grant that vests at a rate of 12.5% per month on the first day of each month following the date of grant.
+In April 2005, the Board of Directors granted to Mr. Rosati a non-qualified stock option to purchase an additional 2,000 shares exercise price equal to the fair market value of the Company's Common Stock on the date of grant that vests at a rate of 12.5% per month on the first day of each month following the date of grant.